Using Fudge

 >>>

-Since the twython module is tested independently, you can trust that your code will work as long as it calls the right methods.
-To set this up in Fudge you declare an expectation of how twython should be used like this:
+Since the oauthtwitter module is maintained independently, your code should work as long as it calls the right methods.

 A Simple Test Case